What do I do if I have a personal illness or injury that prevents me from coming to work?

 Once I am approved, how will I receive my EST benefit payments?

 Benefit payment from the Hartford will be included in a regular biweekly or monthly paycheck(s).
 EST will be listed as another earnings code on a paycheck.
 EST will continue to be paid through the University Payroll System until the staff member is no longer disabled, or up to 26 weeks.

 What if I am out intermittently for the same disability?
 Will I need to fulfill the elimination period each time I am out?

 What appeal option do I have if my doctor’s treatment plan conflicts with The Hartford’s recommendation for my return?

 This rarely occurs, but staff may appeal The Hartford’s decision, and that appeal is heard by a group of health practitioners at The Hartford.
-If The Hartford, on appeal, holds to their original decision, then a staff member may appeal the decision to the Office of Human Resources at Northwestern.
+If The Hartford, after two appeals, holds to their original decision, then a staff member may appeal the decision to the Office of Human Resources at Northwestern.

 How do I continue my health and dental benefits while I’m on EST?